WHAT IS CIS?

 What is the Charging Information System (CIS)?

-This Site offers a basic explanation of the functionality of CIS as well as a step by step guideline to receiving charging calculations.
+This Site offers a basic explanation of the functionality of CIS as well as a step by step guideline to receiving charge estimates.

 The Charging Information System (CIS) calculates charges for: